Photonics and Electromagnetics

 Biography

-Boon S. Ooi (FNAI, FIEEE, FOSA, FSPIE and FInstP) is a Professor of Electrical and Computer Engineering at KAUST.
-He was the Director of the KACST-Technology Innovation Center at KAUST from 2012 to 2020.
+Boon S. Ooi (FNAI, FIEEE, FAPS, FOSA, FSPIE, FInstP) is a Professor of Electrical and Computer Engineering at KAUST.
+He previously held faculty positions at Nanyang Technological University (Singapore) from 1996 to 2000 and Lehigh University (Pennsylvania, USA) from 2003 to 2009.
+From 2012 to 2020, he served as the Director of the KACST-Technology Innovation Center at KAUST.

 Research Interests

-Professor Ooi's recent research focuses on high-speed optoelectronics, optical wireless communications, and distributed optical sensors.
+Professor Ooi’s research focuses on high-speed optoelectronics, optical wireless communications, and distributed fiber optic sensors.

 Education